 Earlier this week Julie told me that she was dating this guy, Mark.
+That she met from a Interracial Dating Sites.
 They had gone out a couple of times and she was still unsure of her connection with him.
 She explained that she usually knows right away if she likes someone or not because she either has a deep connection with them and knows that she want to see them more, or will realize that they are not right for her.
 She knows what she wants, which can be good and bad.
 Julie went on to say that she feels compelled to get to know Mark more but she isn’t falling for him as quickly as with other men in the past.
 This was foreign for her.
 She then said, “Well he is coming over tonight and I am just feeling a little blocked around whether I should keep it going or not.”

 I asked her what the hesitation was and Julie replied, “Well the way I feel connected to someone is when I share a story or what is going on in my life that they ask me questions, feel interested, and probe more.
 I just don’t feel like he does that.
 I can do that for him, but sometimes he just doesn’t ask more, and so it makes me feel like he doesn’t care or isn’t interested.”
 Intuitively I knew this had nothing to do with Mark, because most things don’t actually have to do with the person that is in front of you, but rather how you are getting triggered because of that person.
 That trigger has been there because of what you have experienced in your past, specifically with your parents and family.